 WALKING- FAIRFAX ON FOOT

 Join us for our popular monthly Fairfax on Foot walks!
-Our monthly walks are scheduled on the third Saturday of the month.
 For information including upcoming walks and downloadable maps, visit Fairfax on Foot.

 BIKING- FAIRFAX SLOW RIDERS

 Our Slow Riders group explores the beautiful bike paths of Marin.
 We ride at a slow easygoing pace and stop along the way to take note of interesting places and animals.
 For information including upcoming rides and downloadable maps, visit Slow Riders.

 Our favorite resource for planning your transit, bicycling, walking and ride sharing trips is Google Maps.
 Google Maps links schedules from all transit agencies to easily plan your routes.

 Golden Gate Transit: Golden Gate Transit (GGT) provides regional bus service in San Francisco, Marin and Sonoma counties.
 Bus service is also available between San Rafael and the El Cerrito del Norte and Richmond BART Stations in western Contra Costa County.

 Catch the Wave: You can ride the Wave, a FREE shuttle from Fairfax to the Larkspur Ferry during weekday commute hours.
 See the Wave schedule here.

 Marin Transit: Marin County Transit District (Marin Transit) was formed by a vote of the people of Marin County in 1964 and provides local transit service within Marin County.
 Fares are $2 per adult, and $1 for youth (5-18) and seniors (over 65).
 If a Clipper Card is used, adult fares are calculated at a 10% discount.